Posted By

 Additional benefits of ECOS

-BiK rates on pure EVs is currently fixed at 2% until 2025.
+BiK rates on pure EVs is currently fixed at 3% increasing by one percentage point every tax year until 2028.
 You can provide your employees with an easier route to market to drive an EV, by offering a Salary Sacrifice Car arrangement – this solution would work for both company car entitled and non-entitled drivers.

 Salary Sacrifice Cars allow your employee to give up some gross pay in return for a brand new EV.
 With the taxable salary amount reduced, your employees will make savings on income tax and NICs, and your business will save on NICs too.
 However, BiK tax will be applicable for your entitled drivers, as the vehicle will be classed as a company car.